PrunaAI/pruna/docs/user_manual/evaluate.rst

 Basic Evaluation Workflow
 -------------------------

-|pruna| follows a simple workflow for evaluating model optimizations:
+|pruna| follows a simple workflow for evaluating model optimizations.
+You can use either the direct parameters approach or the Task-based approach:

+**Direct Parameters Workflow:**

 .. mermaid::
    :align: center

    graph LR
     User -->|configures| Metrics
     User -->|configures| PrunaDataModule